wykstemteam/wykoj/README.md

 Or use locks when saving submissions instead.

 ## Roadmap
-- Maybe restructure templates
-- Result auto refresh during contest
+- Result auto refresh data during contest
 - Recommended tasks (unsolved tasks ordered by solved descending)
 - Add language specs to Info page (when have server)
 - Including previous subtask in subtask